ethereum/EIPs/EIPS/eip-1.md

 For Ethereum implementers, EIPs are a convenient way to track the progress of their implementation.
 Ideally each implementation maintainer would list the EIPs that they have implemented.
 This will give end users a convenient way to know the current status of a given implementation or library.

+Not sure if you should be writing an EIP?
+See an [opinion piece describing useful standards](../assets/eip-1/useful-submissions.md).

 ## EIP Types

 There are three types of EIP: